 “Growing up I drew all the time, and in all my books.”
 She revealed the wild spark of creativity in her heart from the moment she filled in her Dr. Seuss book and noticed how untame hers was compared to her sister’s.
 “I got embarrassed about it…it was one of those Dr. Seuss books—My Book About Me—and you’re supposed to draw in it…draw your hair and different things about you.
 There are blanks spaces for it, but I drew all over that thing.
 And then my sister’s was all neat and tidy.
 So I felt really embarrassed because mine looked really…crazy.”
 But, owning that, “I said, ‘well, it’s mine—I know that now!”

 She has celebrated the wild through work that is infused with keen observation and love of the animal and natural world, influenced by her early days spent in the disparate worlds of Texas and Hawaii.
 She has continued to explore that love in Chatham County and has been sharing it here for many years.
-Her paintings are currently on view at currently at NC Crafts Gallery through May 30th, “50 5x7s–Shannon Bueker pays tribute to Alex O’Connor.”
+Her paintings are currently on view at NC Crafts Gallery through May 30th, “50 5x7s–Shannon Bueker pays tribute to Alex O’Connor.”

 “The Art Pod” & “The Art Pit”

 “Downstairs is the basement gallery, where the finished work is.
 The upstairs, we affectionately call the ‘Art Pod’—it’s 5 years old now.
 Downstairs is where I was working when we first came here 20 years ago…This is the ‘Art Pod’ and that’s the ‘Art Pit’—though I call it the ‘gallery’ generally in literature”, she says with a chuckle.
 Shannon also sculpts, bringing her animals into life in 3-D. Several creations bask in the open air in her sculpting area on the back porch of her home.